kevinrodrigues/webpack-npm-starter/README.md

-# Simple Webpack project boilerplate
+# Simple Webpack starter project

 A simple and easy Webpack Project with some basic Jasmine tests already setup.